premish1806/Exp-6/README.md

 <br>
 Step 2: Declare variables num and sum, and initialize sum to 0
 <br>
-Step 3: Prompt the user to enter a number
+Step 3: Input from the user to enter a number
 <br>
 Step 4: Read the value into num
 <br>